binnes/esp8266Workshop/docs/part2/CERT1.md

 You have already uploaded the CA certificate to the ESP8266, so now the code needs to be updated to load the certificate from the flash file system and switch to using a SSL/TLS connection.

-Make the following code changes:
+Make the following code changes, modifying the TZ_OFFSET and TZ_DST values to represent your local timezone shift (in hours) from Greenwich Mean Time (GMT/UTC) and daylight savings time shift (in minutes):

 - Add an include at the top of the file to access the file system : `#include <LittleFS.h>`
 - Add an include after the **ESP8266WiFi.h** include to add time : `#include <time.h>`